fwip/mtg_pronouns/reworded_cards.md

 Equipped creature has deathtouch.

-Whenever equipped creature deals combat damage to a player, they loses half their life, rounded up.
+Whenever equipped creature deals combat damage to a player, that player loses half their life, rounded up.

 Equip {3}